 Equally happy curled up with the cat, or a cup of tea, watching hours of escapism TV, or wrapped within a book, she is always looking for an opportunity to venture beyond her own world.

-Countess Sarah has a Bachelor of Communication and Media Studies (specialising in Journalism and English Literature) from the University of Wollongong.
-Unofficially specialising in 19th and 20th Century literature for, and about, women.
+Sarah has a Bachelor of Communication and Media Studies (specializing in Journalism and English Literature) from the University of Wollongong.
+Unofficially specializing in 19th and 20th Century literature for, and about, women.
 She also has a Graduate Diploma in Education (secondary English and Society and Culture) also from Wollongong.
 She is currently funding her Fishpond.com account as a high school English teacher.

 I do not watch too much TV, but when I do it’s generally on PBS (Downtown Abbey and Call the Midwife are my current favorites).